 - Designing and planning for mathematical inquiry tasks.

-Day 1 – Introduction to the course and to Mathematical Inquiry
+Day 1 – Introduction to the course and setting goals

 - Introduction to the course, the school, and the external week activities;

 - Mathematical Inquiry…What it is and What it isn’t.